RonakRoy/RonakRoy.github.io/index.md

 ---
 layout: splashpage
 title: Hello!
 description: I'm Ronak, and I'm a Master's student in Mechanical Engineering at MIT under Prof. Sangbae Kim in the Biomimetic Robotics Lab.
 I graduated from MIT with a Bachelor of Science, double majoring in Mechanical Engineering and Electrical Engineering.
-Here, you can check out what classes I've taken, internships I've completed, research I've contributed to, projects I've made, and teams I've been a part of.
+Here, you can check out what classes I've taken, internships I've completed, research I've contributed to, projects I've made, and teams I've been a part of. <br><br> <b>I'm currently looking for full-time positions after I graduate this semester.
+Please <a href="mailto:me@ronakroy.com">let me know</a> if you have an opportunity that you think I would be a good fit for!
 ---

 {% include card.html